Half-Guinea-Press/zymurgical-oubliette/docs/group-n/people/Serra.md

 -   <img src="https://half-guinea-press.github.io/zymurgical-oubliette/images/Serra.jpg" alt="" style="width:100%">

--   Serra
+-   Cleric the healed the common folk and fought the Doppelgangers

     ---

-        Cleric the healed the common folk and fought the Doppelgangers
     - Member of ?
     - Associated with Bruk (Fiancee)

 </div>